dltj/dltj-blog/_posts/2007-09-19-apache-httpd-and-tomcat.markdown

 ProxyPassReverseCookiePath /context_path/ /
 ProxyHTMLURLMap /context_path/ /
 {% endhighlight %}

-<p>That's pretty much all there is to it.
+That's pretty much all there is to it.
 You should note that mod_proxy_html, like any HTML scraper, requires modestly well-formed X/HTML.
-If the markup is bad, the output from mod_proxy_html is likely to be unpredictable.</p>
+If the markup is bad, the output from mod_proxy_html is likely to be unpredictable.